February 14, 2012 | | Comments 2

 In a large pot of boiling salted water, cook Brussels sprouts until tender crisp, about 6 minutes.

-To make the sauce, combine the chicken broth and lemon juice in a measuring cup.
+To make the sauce, combine the chicken broth, lemon juice and Dijon mustard in a measuring cup.

-Stir in the sauce, stir fry occasionally, until heated through and Brussels sprouts are coated with onions and mustard seeds, about 2 minutes.
-Serve warm.
+Add Brussels sprouts and stir in the sauce, stir fry occasionally, until heated through and Brussels sprouts are coated with onions and mustard seeds, about 2 minutes.

 I like Brussels sprouts, to prevent overcook,I usually cut it in half or in quarters if it is big one, and quick stir fry with union garlics and soya sauce.
 I like the slight bitter taste of it and that will enhance your immune system.